EliasAhlers/openReddit/README.md

 # openReddit

-A n open source Reddit app written in Flutter.
+An open source Reddit app written in Flutter.

+## Disclaimer
+This is one of my first Flutter apps so the code quality is not that good and there are many best practices that were ignored :( I started a rewrite here: https://github.com/ThatsEli/reddsource

 ## Why?

 There are many Reddit apps already out there.
-But none of these apps satisfied all of my needs or was open source so I could add them.
+But none of these apps satisfied all of my needs or was open source so I could add feautures to them.
 Due to this I started developing this app.
 It was originally just intended to help me learn Dart/Flutter.
-But now I use it everyday and thougt, why not release it.
+~~But now I use it everyday~~ and thougt, why not release it.
 So, here it is!
 Please keep in mind, that I am relatively new to Flutter/Dart so there could be some beginner error.
 I am always open to tips and improovments!